 Diary of a Wimpy Kid author Jeff Kinney didn’t grow up wanting to be a children’s author.
-His dream was to become a newspaper cartoonist, but he wasn’t able to get his comic strips syndicated.
+His dream was to become a newspaper cartoonist but he wasn’t able to get his comic strip syndicated.

 Jeff Kinney was born in 1971 in Maryland and attended the University of Maryland in the early 1990s.
-It was there that Jeff ran a comic strip called “Igdoof” in the campus newspaper, and he knew he wanted to be a cartoonist.
+It was there that Jeff ran a comic strip called “Igdoof” in the campus newspaper.
+He knew he wanted to be a cartoonist.

-However, Jeff was not successful in getting his comic strip syndicated after college, and in 1998 he started writing down ideas for Diary of a Wimpy Kid, which he hoped to turn into a book.
-Jeff worked on the book for six years before publishing it online on Funbrain.com in daily installments.
-To date, the online version of Diary of a Wimpy Kid has more than 80 million visits, and is typically read by more than 70,000 kids a day.
+However, Jeff was not successful getting his comic strip syndicated after college, and in 1998 he started writing down ideas for Diary of a Wimpy Kid, which he hoped to turn into a book.
+Jeff worked on the book for six years before publishing it online on funbrain.com in daily installments.

 In 2006, Jeff signed a multi-book deal with publisher Harry N. Abrams, Inc. to turn Diary of a Wimpy Kid into a print series.
 The first Diary of a Wimpy Kid book was published in 2007 and became an instant bestseller.
 Just a year later, more than 100,000 copies were in print in the United States alone.
 With each subsequent book, in-print numbers continue to grow exponentially both in the U.S. and abroad.
 There are now more than 290 million copies of the series in print worldwide.